jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-17.md

 {{< l a="Enki" >}}
-<sup>9</sup> You, and your seed after you in their generations, shall keep my covenant. <sup>10</sup> This is my covenant, which you shall keep, between me and you and your seed after thee.
+<sup>9</sup> You, and your seed after you in their generations, shall keep my covenant. <sup>10</sup> This is my covenant, which you shall keep, between me and you and your seed after you.
 Every
 man child among you shall be circumcised.

 <sup>11</sup> You shall circumcise the flesh of your foreskin.
 It shall be a token of the covenant between me and you.